zkxs/neos-mod-list/README.md

 ## Optimization
 - [BetterLogixWires](https://github.com/EIA485/NeosBetterLogixWires) - Optimizes the rendering of logix wires
 - [KillLogSpam](https://github.com/EIA485/NeosKillLogSpam) - Kills the log spam normally caused by changing world configuration
+- [CacheGetClapped](https://github.com/dfgHiatus/CacheGetClapped) - Deletes cached files that have been unused for over 21 days

 ## Visual Tweaks
 - [MotionBlurDisable](https://github.com/zkxs/MotionBlurDisable) - Disables motion blur for all of your cameras, including your view